Daniel Gookin

-Major-General Danyell “Daniel” Gookin (1612 – 19 March 1687) was a Munster colonist, settler of Virginia and Massachusetts, and a writer on the subject of American Indians.
+Daniel Gookin II (1612 – 19 March 1687) was an English settler of Virginia and Massachusetts, and a writer on the subject of American Indians.

 Early life

-He was born, perhaps in County Cork, Ireland, in the latter part of 1612, the third son of Daniel Gookin of County Kent and County Cork and his wife, Mary Byrd.
+Daniel Gookin II was born, perhaps in County Cork, Ireland, in the latter part of 1612, the first son of Daniel Gookin I (sometimes called Gookin Sr.) of County Kent and County Cork and his wife, Mary Byrd.
 He was baptized 6 December 1612 at the church of St Augustine the Less in Bristol.
-By 1616 his father was living in Carrigaline, Ireland, where Gookin probably spent his childhood, later being sent for education to England.
+By 1616 his father was living in Carrigaline, Ireland (Munster Plantation), where Gookin probably spent his childhood, later being sent for education to England.

-On 1 February 1630/1, shortly after his eighteenth birthday, living at his father's plantation in Virginia, he was indentured to Thomas Addison, second manager of the Marie's Mount plantation.
+On 1 February 1630/1, shortly after his eighteenth birthday, living at his father's plantation in Newport News, Virginia.
+Gookin was indentured to Thomas Addison, second manager of the Marie's Mount plantation.
 On Addison's retirement, he granted Daniel 150 acre of land.

 No record of Gookin's first marriage has been found; on 11 November 1639 a license was granted for the marriage of Daniel Gookin, Gent., of the parish of St. Sepulchre, London, a widower, and Mary Dolling, of the parish of St. Dunstan in the West, London.

 Between his two voyages to Virginia, it is assumed that Gookin was in military service, as he is referred to as a Kentish "souldier" by Capt.
 Edward Johnson in his Wonder Working Providence, and "Captain" in Greer's list of immigrants to Virginia.